 SMS ruled the technology for almost a decade and people believed that this rule won’t end soon.
 But, with the launch of IM applications like Viber, WhatsApp, ChatOn, WeChat and Skype, this SMS technology will soon meet its maker.

-It never means that we have found kings of chatting but at least we have found better alternatives to SMS and soon we’ll be seeing something that would replace SMS technology properly.
+It never means that we have found kinds of chatting but at least we have found better alternatives to SMS and soon we’ll be seeing something that would replace SMS technology properly.

-The compatibility for WhatsApp starts from Nokia S40 phones, the least one apps-compatibility wise.
-After this its compatibility increases to Nokia S40 Symbian, S60, and Android/iOS/BB OS/Windows, etc.
+The compatibility of WhatsApp starts with Nokia S40 phones, at least one app-compatibility wise.
+After this, its compatibility will increase to Nokia S40 Symbian, S60, and Android/iOS/BB OS/Windows, etc.

-For Viber, you need to have at least Nokia S40 Symbian.
-It’s compatibility starts from this and goes to Nokia S60, and Android/iOS/BB.
-So, this means that Nokia S40 users can’t install Viber in their phones.
-However, Viber can be installed in your Windows, Mac and is available for Bada users as well.
+For Viber, you need to have at least a Nokia S40 Symbian.
+Its compatibility starts from this and goes to Nokia S60, and Android/iOS/BB.
+This means that Nokia S40 users can’t install Viber on their phones.
+However, Viber can be installed in your Windows or Mac and is available for Bada users as well.

 So, compatibility-wise, Viber gets a point.